 Plain English Breakdown

-The official source does not specify what happens if property owners do not approve fee changes in an election.
+The official source material does not provide details on how collected fees will be used or what happens if voters do not approve an increase.

 Jefferson Place/Bocage Crime Prevention and Improvement District Act